How does genetic variation contribute to multiple sclerosis?

 Summary

 We know that a person’s genetics can influence their risk of developing multiple sclerosis (MS).
 However, we do not know exactly which genes, nor how they cause MS to begin or worsen.
-This research aims to identify and study potential MS-associated genes.
+This research aims to identify and study genes potentially associated with MS.

-In addition, Dr Blackburn looks for rare genetic changes in thousands of unrelated people with MS. In these people, they will study the same genes found in the families, to see if other people with MS have the same or similar changes.
-They will also observe changes that are known to cause diseases that are like MS, to identify if some of the same genes might cause symptoms in people diagnosed with MS.
+In addition, Dr Blackburn will look for rare genetic changes in thousands of unrelated people with MS. In these people, he will study the same genes found in the families, to see if other people with MS have the same or similar changes.
+He will also observe changes that are known to cause diseases that are like MS, to identify if some of the same genes might cause symptoms in people diagnosed with MS.

 Stages of the research process